Robert Gerrish Associates 6/36 Grosvenor Street, Sydney, NSW, 2000

-Robert is one of the Flying Solo crew and supports soloists as a coach and consultant.
-He presents at conferences and networking events and bangs on to the media or anyone who listens, about all things micro.
+Robert is the founder of Flying Solo and hosts the Flying Solo Podcast.
+Alongside his role as Head Honcho, he presents at conferences & events and bangs on to the media about all things micro.

 Regularly working with corporations, franchise organisations, small business groups and associations, his hot topics include how to get the attention of small business, mastering word of mouth marketing, standing out from the crowd and how to get more done in less time.

 A tireless self-promoter, he's fast-talked his way onto ABC Four Corners, Channel 9's A Current Affair and Mornings with Kerri-Anne.
-He presents a weekly video blog for CBS/BNET, writes regularly for News Ltd. titles and has scores of articles published online.
+In recent years he presented a weekly video blog for CBS/BNET, wrote a regular column for News Ltd. titles and has had scores of articles published online.

 In 2002 he became only the second coach in Australasia to achieve the International Coach Federation credential of Professional Certified Coach.